kinnala/scikit-fem/docs/tutorial.rst

       ...:
    In [8]: asm(mass, basis)
    Out[8]:
+   """
-   # <289x289 sparse matrix of type '<class 'numpy.float64'>'
+   <289x289 sparse matrix of type '<class 'numpy.float64'>'
-   # with 3073 stored elements in Compressed Sparse Row format>"""
+   with 3073 stored elements in Compressed Sparse Row format>
+   """

+In the bilinear form definition ``u`` refers to the solution values and ``du`` refers to its derivatives, ``v`` and ``dv`` refer to the test function values and derivatives, and ``w`` contains any additional variables such as the global coordinates and the local mesh parameters.

+The number of arguments required in the form definition depends on the type of element.
+In particular, the number of positional arguments in the bilinear form definition should be exactly ``2 * len(Element.order) + 1``.

 A load vector corresponding to the linear form :math:`F(v)=\int_\Omega x^2 v
 \,\mathrm{d}x` can be assembled as follows: